harmonicalchemy/modular-emacs/README.md

 ### Steel Bank Common Lisp
 #### _(optional for CS research eggheads, prototyping, blockchain? etc.)_

 OK Already!
 This one is **_(optional)_** for Eggheads :octocat:...
 You can skip this section if you are not interested because the Lisp Programmers Module is not loaded by Modular Emacs at startup _(by default)_...
-To use Steel Bank Common Lisp within Emacs you will have to load the Programming languages Module which is discused later within the **Useage** section below...
+To use Steel Bank Common Lisp within Emacs you will have to load the Programming languages Module which is discussed later within the **Usage** section below...

 You can install this now, decide not to install it ever, or wait and skip this section for later after you have Modular Emacs up and running and have had a chance to get familiar with everything first...
 Or just use Modular Emacs without it...
 No matter what you choose everything will be fine...